Tour Divide vs. Trans Am Bike Race: Which is More Difficult?

 “The Trans Am Bike Race,” Nate replied after thinking it over for a few seconds.

 I was surprised.
 Harder than the Tour Divide?
-Before I had signed up for the inaugural Tour Divide in 2008, it was widely regarded as next to impossible.
+Before I had signed up for the inaugural Tour Divide in 2008, it was widely conjectured to be next to impossible.
 The course lived up to its reputation, with several snowed-in hike-a-bike sections, downed trees that turned forests into literal obstacle courses, tire-sucking mud, inclement weather, relentless mosquitoes, scarce services, and 200000 feet of climbing over 2700 miles.
 Also: mountain lions and bears.
 In 2013, Adventure Journal even declared the Tour Divide as the toughest race in the world (of any sport).

 Nate rationalized his thoughts by mentioning having to deal with car traffic.
 This did not sound very compelling to me, being a die-hard roadie who has logged over 50,000 miles of dodging automobiles.